How BASH Boxing is Protecting Customers and Staff During the Pandemic with SurfaceGuard

 How are you keeping clients safe as they come back for in-person classes?
 Did you have any hesitations about reopening?

 In addition to adhering to, and exceeding in most cases, all federal, state and local requirements, we have altered the way our studio operates to ensure we are prioritizing the health and safety of our members and staff above all else.
 First, we have limited our class capacity.
 Studio staff is required to wear masks at all times, and members are required to do the same, with the exception of removing the mask during exercise (when class starts).
 We have placed 6-feet stickers around the lobby to promote proper social distancing and have launched a non-contact check-in experience where our members can check in for class via their mobile apps.
-In addition, we have partnered with SurfaceGuard, a local company who coats our entire space (studio and lobby, as well as all individual pieces of equipment and gloves) with an antimicrobial barrier that protects surfaces against COVID-19 for 90 days.
-They will consistently apply this barrier moving forward and test for effectiveness.
+In addition, we have partnered with SurfaceGuard, a local company who coats our entire space (studio and lobby, as well as all individual pieces of equipment and gloves) with an antimicrobial barrier that inhibits the growth of bacteria, mold, mildew and algae on surfaces for 90 days.
+They will consistently apply this barrier moving forward.

 Furthermore, we have changed our class schedule to ensure there is ample time in between classes for proper disinfection of the studio, all equipment and stations, the lobby, the bathrooms and all common areas with hospital-grade disinfectant.